 - Greater flexibility.
 If your iPhone battery dies, simply carry on with your Mac while the phone charges at the side.
 No worries about your iPhone overheating.

-An iPhone and Mac duo can go on to accomplish even more once you set up iCloud, Handoff or Continuity.
+An iPhone and Mac duo can go on to accomplish even more once you set up iCloud, Handoff, or Continuity features or universal clipboard.
+Simply log in with your Apple ID on both devices you’d like to connect.
 But for this article, we’ll just cover the basics: cable and wireless.

 How to Connect iPhone to Mac via USB Cable